sh1kto/AVoidGuides/ext4Guide.md

-# 📘 Guide: Renaming EXT4 Partition Labels & Auto-Mounting Drives on Arch Linux
+# 📘Renaming EXT4 Partition Labels & Auto-Mounting Drives on Arch Linux

 This guide explains how to: